damodharbotta-devops/Jenkins_pipeline_20-11-25/README.md

-# Jenkins pipeline (Integrate with GIT, Maven, Nexus & Tomcat) and deploy an static application.
+# Deploy a static application using Jenkins pipeline (Integrate with GIT, Maven, Nexus, Tomcat & SonarQube)

 ## Architecture :